manoharan-lab/holopy/docs/source/users/recon_tutorial.rst

 A hologram contains information about the electric field amplitude and phase at the detector plane.
 Shining light back through a hologram allows reconstruction of the electric field at points upstream of the detector plane.
 HoloPy performs this function mathematically by numerically propagating a hologram (or electric field) to another position in space.
 This allows you to reconstruct 3D sample volumes from 2D images.
+The light source is assumed to be collimated.

 Example Reconstruction
 ~~~~~~~~~~~~~~~~~~~~~~